aurae-runtime/aurae/README.md

 The project aims at targetting the same space as the Kubernetes Kubelet, and Systemd.

-This repository is the Turing complete client binary, that can be optionally used for quick and easy access to the core APIs.
+Scripts can be optionally used for quick and easy access to the core APIs.

 ---